OXID-eSales/oxideshop-user-documentation/operation/coupon-series/main-tab.rst

    Specify how many coupons in the coupon series should be generated.

 :guilabel:`Generate`
    Press this button to generate the coupons.

    If necessary, you can also add new coupons to the coupon series.

-Coupons with their coupon code will be stored in the oxvoucher table of the database.
+   Coupons with their coupon code will be stored in the :technicalname:`oxvoucher` table of the database.

 :guilabel:`Export`
    The button allows you to write the generated coupons with the coupon codes in a file.

    This is especially necessary if coupons have been generated with random coupon codes as they are not displayed in the Admin panel.

    The file will list all coupons, including those already redeemed.
 It will be saved in the shop’s :file:`/export` directory and can be opened with any text editor or spreadsheet program.

 ..
 Intern: oxbahs, Status:, F1: voucherserie_main.html